-50 years ago: ‘The Dude’ didn’t abide.
-He helped lead thousands in protest at UW after students shot at Kent State
+50 years ago, ‘The Dude’ didn’t abide.
+He helped lead thousands in protest at UW after students shot at Kent State.

 Reaching 45th, some students turned to go back to campus.
 But there were spontaneous shouts of “Freeway!
 Freeway!” in the hyped-up crowd.
 And so, it happened.

 There would be protest marches the next three days.
-There would property damage, and confrontations with cops, a report of vigilantes, and some injuries.
+There would be property damage, and confrontations with cops, a report of vigilantes, and some injuries.

 But, says Coontz, “It was largely peaceful.
 On the anti-war side there were those who thought it was good to throw stones, and a few cops overreacted.”